Zettlr/zettlr-docs/docs/en/reference/faq.md

 !!! note

     If you do not want to use the trash functionality, you can also enable the setting in the advanced preferences telling Zettlr to terminally remove a file if moving it to the trash fails.
 Please note that this will remove files irreversibly!

-## My `Home` and `End`-keys behave weirdly!
-How do I fix that?

-Zettlr uses the code editor CodeMirror under the hood.
-By default, it assumes that pressing either the `Home` or `End`-key should move the cursor to the beginning and ending of the _actual_ line.
-An actual line is defined as a contiguous stream of characters _without a line break_.
-This means that what we _see_ as a paragraph is actually one single line that has been wrapped when it gets too long (that is: the editor automatically inserts linebreaks when the line gets too long).

-There is an option in the editor preferences that allows you to control this behavior.
-If the preferences option "Use CodeMirror default actions for `Home` and `End`" is checked, this means that pressing the `Home` and `End` key will move the cursor to the beginning/end of the _actual_ line (that is: the beginning/end of the paragraph you see).
-If the option is checked, the keys will move the cursor to the beginning/end of the _visible_ line (that is, it will respect the automatically inserted linebreaks).

 ## What is the correct URI formatting for Markdown links?